ml-archive/readme/Documentation/how-to-create-postman-tests.md

 # How to create Postman API acceptance tests

 Writing API acceptance tests is a great way to write system tests while hitting real environments.
 These tests can be run on your local machine as well as in Vapor Cloud (please consider what environments you're using and why).
-If it's your first time looking into testing with Postman, then cosider reading through some of these resources:
+If it's your first time looking into testing with Postman, then consider reading through some of these resources:

 - [Writing tests in Postman](http://blog.getpostman.com/2017/10/25/writing-tests-in-postman/)
 - [API testing tips from a Postman professional](http://blog.getpostman.com/2017/07/28/api-testing-tips-from-a-postman-professional/)